-- Essex Safeguarding Children Board guidelines the SET (Southend, Essex and Thurrock) Child Protection Procedures (ESCB, 2022) - Essex Effective Support - Keeping Children Safe in Education (DfE, 2022) - Working Together to Safeguard Children (DfE, 2018) - 'Effective Support for Children and Families in Essex' (ESCB) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)
+- Essex Safeguarding Children Board guidelines the SET (Southend, Essex and Thurrock) Child Protection Procedures (ESCB, 2022) - Essex Effective Support - Keeping Children Safe in Education (DfE, 2023) - Working Together to Safeguard Children (DfE, 2018) - 'Effective Support for Children and Families in Essex' (ESCB) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)

 Any staff member or visitor to the school must refer any concerns to the designated safeguarding lead or deputy designated safeguarding lead.
 Where there is risk of immediate harm, concerns will be referred by telephone to the Children and Families Hub and / or the Police.
 Less urgent concerns or requests for support will be sent to the Children and Families Hub via Essex Effective Support.
-The school may also seek advice from Social Care or another appropriate agency about a concern if we are unsure how to respond to it.
-Wherever possible, we will share any safeguarding concerns, or an intention to refer a child to Children's Social Care, with parents or carers.
+We may also seek advice from Social Care or another appropriate agency about a concern if we are unsure how to respond to it.
+Wherever possible, we will share any safeguarding concerns, or an intention to refer a child to another agency, with parents or carers.
 However, we will not do so where it is felt that to do so could place a child at greater risk of harm or impede a criminal investigation.
-If it is necessary for another agency to meet with a child in school, we will always seek to inform parents or carers, unless we are advised not to by that agency.
+If it is necessary for an external agency to meet with a child in school, we will always seek to inform parents or carers, unless we are advised not to by that agency.
 On occasions, it may be necessary to consult with the Children and Families Hub and / or Essex Police for advice on when to share information with parents / carers.

-All staff understand that, if they continue to have concerns about a child, or feel a concern is not being addressed or does not appear to be improving, they should press for reconsideration of the case with the designated safeguarding lead.
+All staff understand that, if they continue to have concerns about a child, feel a concern is not being addressed or that a situation does not appear to be improving for a child, they should raise this with the designated safeguarding lead.

-If, for any reason, the designated safeguarding lead (or deputy) is not immediately available, this will not delay any appropriate action being taken.
+Where an immediate response is required, and if for any reason the designated safeguarding lead (or deputy) is not immediately available, this will not delay any appropriate action being taken.
 Safeguarding contact details are displayed in the school to ensure that all staff members have access to urgent safeguarding support, should it be required.
 Any individual may refer to Social Care where there is suspected or actual risk of harm to a child.

 When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place, the name of the designated safeguarding lead (and deputy/deputies) and how to share concerns with them.
+We also provide information on safeguarding to any visitor to our school, so they understand how to report a concern if they have one.